 Note: In some circumstances, the provisions for medical retirement may apply.
-Please refer to the relevant collective employment agreement for more information.
+Refer to the relevant collective employment agreement for more information.

 How to apply

-Make sure you have gathered all the documentation we need — go to what evidence to provide for additional relief teacher funding.
+Make sure you have gathered all the documentation we need.

-Fax or email us a scanned copy of the form using the contact details below.
+Fax or email us a scanned copy of the form using the details below.

 Note: You must tell us about any changes of circumstance that may alter your entitlement to additional relief teacher funding as soon as you know about them.

 Resourcing contact centre

 Last reviewed: Has this been useful?
 Give us your feedback